For a while there, it seemed LDAR was no longer critical.

 The EPA has collected LDAR data from thousands of operations and established that certain valves, pumps, and other related process equipment tend to leak.
 The EPA recommends identifying, tagging, and locating each regulated component on process flow diagrams or piping/instrumentation diagrams.
 These are the components that you should add to your audit list for monitoring or regular inspections.

 The EPA recommends a periodic field audit to update your list and their locations.

 The EPA method has traditionally recommended physical tags.
-However, virtual tagging and 3D modeling can significantly enhance the identification, positioning of a leak and informing the repair technician of the exact location.
+However, virtual tagging and 3D modeling can significantly enhance the identification, positioning of a leak and inform the repair technician of the exact location.
 Companies will also save from not frequently replacing tags that are lost or destroyed by the environment.

 Method 21 requires measuring VOC emissions from regulated components in parts per million (ppm).
 A leak is detected when ever the measured concentration exceeds the threshold standard (i.e., leak definition) for the applicable regulation.

 Many equipment leak regulations also define a leak based on visual inspections and observations (such as fluids dripping, spraying, misting, or clouding from or around components), sound (such as hissing), and smell.

 The challenge is that leak definitions vary by component type, regulation, and monitoring interval.
 They may also vary depending on the type, for example, gas, vapor, light, or heavy liquid.

 This variation in definitions makes the LDAR inspection and reporting process confusing at the inspection level.

 We recommend using a definition lower than the regulation and simplifying your LDAR program using the most stringent leak definition when multiple regulations govern.